DataDog/pg_tracing/README.md

 pg_tracing is a PostgreSQL extension allows to generate server-side spans for distributed tracing.

 When pg_tracing is active, it generates spans on sampled queries.
-To access these spans, the extension provides two views: `pg_tracing_consume_spans` and `pg_tracing_peek_spans`.
+To access these spans, the extension provides two ways:
+- `pg_tracing_consume_spans` and `pg_tracing_peek_spans` views output spans as a set of records
+- `pg_tracing_json_spans` function outputs spans as a OTLP json

 The utility functions `pg_tracing_reset` and `pg_tracing_info` provide ways to read and reset extension's statistics.
 These are not available globally but can be enabled for a specific database with `CREATE EXTENSION pg_tracing`.

-Trace propagation currently relies on [SQLCommenter](https://google.github.io/sqlcommenter/).
-More mechanisms will be added in the future.
+There are currently two mechanisms to propagate trace context:
+- As a SQL comment using [SQLCommenter](https://google.github.io/sqlcommenter/)
+- As a GUC parameter `pg_tracing.trace_context`

+See [Trace Propagation](#trace-propagation) for more details.

 > [!WARNING]
 > This extension is still in early development and may be unstable.

 ## PostgreSQL Version Compatibility